Chapter 3 – Relationship to Clients – annotated

 (b) the risk that lawyers sharing space may be exposed inadvertently to confidential information of an opposing client.

-(a) the new law firm represents a client in a matter that is the same as or related to a matter in which the former law firm represents its client (“former client”);
+(b) (i) the new law firm represents a client in a matter that is the same as or related to a matter in which a former law firm represents or represented its client (“former client”);

-3.4-19 Rules 3.4-20 to 3.4-24 do not apply to a lawyer employed by a federal, provincial or territorial government who continues to be employed by that government after transferring from one department, ministry or agency to another.
+3.4-19 Rules 3.4-20 to 3.4-22 do not apply to a lawyer employed by the federal, a provincial or a territorial government who, after transferring from one department, ministry or agency to another, continues to be employed by that government.

-3.4-20 If the transferring lawyer actually possesses confidential information relevant to a matter referred to in rule 3.4-18 (a) respecting the former client that may prejudice the former client if disclosed to a member of the new law firm, the new law firm must cease its representation of its client in that matter unless:
+3.4-20 If the transferring lawyer actually possesses confidential information relevant to a matter respecting the former client that may prejudice the former client if disclosed to a member of the new law firm, the new law firm must cease its representation of its client in that matter unless:

 (a) the former client consents to the new law firm’s continued representation of its client; or